Alcohol overdose, also known as alcohol poisoning, is a serious consequence of consuming large quantities of alcohol in a short space of time.

 This can occur with or without an alcohol overdose.
 Some people vomit when they are very drunk, but the difference is that they will have other symptoms accompanying this.
 Vomiting can be quite dangerous because sometimes it leads to dehydration.

 When the blood sugar levels dip extremely low, a seizure may occur.
-Seizures are an uncontrolled electrical disturbance in the brain that can cause a person to lose all ability to stay standing or keep conscious.
+Seizures are uncontrolled electrical disturbances in the brain that can cause a person to lose all ability to stay standing or keep conscious.

 This may happen when the heart rate slows down, which it will when drinking an excessive amount.
 If the breathing is at eight breaths a minute or less, it’s critical to call 911.